Phype/purei9_unofficial/README.md

 ### local connection

+**NOTE: Local mode seems to have been disabled for the purei9 and Purei9.2 models with a firmware update.**

 First you need to get your local robot pw from the cloud API to talk to the robot on a local connection.
 Note that this only works if your robot was initalized with the old purei9 App (not the "wellbeing" App).

 	$ python -m purei9_unofficial cloud -c user@email.com:mypassword status